amlozano/airmonitoring/README.md

 It is composed of several modules that report data from different sensors to an InfluxDB database:

-- (not present yet) Temperature and humidity sensor
+- Temperature and humidity sensor (DHT11)
 - (not present yet) CO2 sensor

 To work properly, these sensors should be added to the raspberry pi GPIO.